cawfree/OpenChirp/README.md

 ## What's Chirp?
 Back in 2016, the [developers behind Chirp](https://www.chirp.io/about) devised of a protocol for encoding and transmitting data using the audial range, as this would be a common interface between a great many different devices.

 Put simply, a sender and receiver make an _a priori_ agreement of which frequencies correspond to which letters of a shared alphabet.
-The sender then takes an arbitrary message and maps it to the corresponding frequency range and appends a couple of error handling symbols, whilst the listener transforms the frequencies it hears back into the original data.
+The sender then takes an arbitrary message, maps it to the corresponding frequency range alongside a couple of error handling symbols, whilst the listener transforms the frequencies it hears back into the original data.
+Provided the channel isn't too lossy, data can be reliably reconstructed back on the listener's side.

 The coolest thing?
-When you're not sending the symbols in the `40kHz` (ultrasonic, inaudable) range, they sound like a cute little bird singing its head off.
+When you're not sending the symbols in the `40kHz` (ultrasonic, inaudable) range, they sound like a cute little bird singing its goddamn head off.

 ## What's in these examples?
 Each example contains a transmitter and receiver example.
 Additionally, they are capable of listening to _themselves_, so there's no need for multiple devices for when you're testing stuff out.